dongdongdog/Scheduler_Project/README.md

 # Scheduler_Project
 This is the project to make a scheduler application.
-There are 5 people in this project.
+5 people are in this project.